dijkstracula/solvent/README.md

 # Solvent

-An experiment in mapping [liquid types][pldi08] with [type annotation][pep3107] syntax, in order to eludicate the technique.
+An experiment in mapping [liquid types][pldi08] with [type annotation][pep3107] syntax, in order to elucidate the technique.
 Implemented in service of the final presentation for [C S 395T: The Model Checking Paradigm][mcmilcourse] at UT Austin.